praneeth143a/unwraplater/README.md

 - Set a future date for when the capsule can be unlocked
 - Add optional passphrase protection for extra security
 - Select from various themes with animated effects
-- Attach images or videos to your capsule
+- Attach images or audio recordings to your capsule
 - Generate QR codes for easily sharing capsules
 - Dark mode support